perevalovds/ofxUniversalMedia/README.md

 ## ofxUniversalMediaVideoHAP class

-**ofxUniversalMediaVideoHAP** class uses ofxHapPlayer; it's super fast because uses HAP codec, intended for GPU efficience video playing.
+**ofxUniversalMediaVideoHap** class uses ofxHapPlayer; it's allows to work with very big image sizes and is super fast because uses HAP (currently HAPQ - see note) codec, intended for GPU efficience video playing.
-For using it you must to encode your videos to HAP format.
+For using it you must to encode your videos to HAP (currently HAPQ) format.

+HAP files are huge, so it's proposed to use them with SSD drives.

-Requirements: **ofxHapPlayer** addon for HAP support.
+Requirements: **ofxHapPlayer** addon for HAP support (I tested it on my fork of the addon).

+For encoding your videos to HAP/HAPQ, you can get HAP codec for Windows and Mac OS at "hap-qt-codec" repo or in my fork of **ofxHapPlayer** addon.

+**NOTE**: currently ofxUniversalMediaVideoHAP supports HAPQ codec (not HAP), because it gets better image quality.
+Remember, that drawing HAPQ requires passing via ofxHapPlayer's shader, so in the class it's enabled at each draw() automatically by default.
+Hence, if you need to pass it via your own shader, at the first draw to FBO